6323 Permit Technician III

 |Job Type||Permanent PBT|

-This announcement has been extended due to a change in the selection procedure.
+This announcement has been extended to reflect a change in the testing procedure.

 This is a Position-Based Testing conducted in accordance with Civil Service Rule 111A.